The 12-Step Program for Addiction Recovery

 Over the years, other organizations have been formed to support recovery for all types of substances, not just alcohol; groups include Cocaine Anonymous (CA), Narcotics Anonymous (NA), Marijuana Anonymous (MA), to name a few.
 These recovery support groups tend to follow a similar general 12-Step ideology.3

 The 12 steps to sobriety are usually practiced with the support of a sponsor, which is a senior member of the program that volunteers to share their experience and provide guidance to newer members in the 12-Step program.4

 But what are the 12 Steps?
 Let’s break down each of the 12 Steps to sobriety.

 Step 1: Admitting Powerlessness

-Addiction is a disease that disrupts brain chemistry and circuitry, especially in centers of the brain associated with motivation and reward.1,5 The 1st step calls for individuals to admit they have an addiction and accept that they are unable to control their drinking and/or drug use and that their willpower and motivation have been compromised.
+Addiction is a disease that disrupts brain chemistry and circuitry, especially in the centers of the brain associated with motivation and reward.1,5 The 1st step calls for individuals to admit they have an addiction and accept that they are unable to control their drinking and/or drug use and that their willpower and motivation have been compromised.
 This step also involves admitting that one’s life has become unmanageable.6

 Recognition of this loss of control and admission of being powerless over addiction is often more difficult than it sounds, but it is a necessary starting point.6